 Beyond the upfront and service cost differences between satellite and ATG, equipment size also has an impact on solution suitability.

-Satellite throughput is typically a function of antenna type and size.
+GEO satellite throughput is typically a function of antenna type and size.
 To achieve the data rates touted by satellite solutions, you need a large antenna.
 These antennas typically have constraints around installation location and power requirements – constraints that aren’t favorable or even feasible on all but the largest of business aircraft.
-ATG solutons (system and antennas) are much smaller than satellite: meaning you can confidently install ATG on just about anything from a turboprop to a heavy jet and generally with far less installation complexity.
+ATG solutons (system and antennas) are much smaller than GEO satellite: meaning you can confidently install ATG on just about anything from a turboprop to a heavy jet and generally with far less installation complexity.

 Much like the relationship between the smartphone you buy and the network you select, your connectivity experience has to take into account the system that drives it all.
 How many LRUs do you need to create the experience you want?
 Does it all integrate and work together?
 Does the system only give you Wi-Fi or does it do more?
 Is there an STC for your particular aircraft?
 All of this matters.